Peter Jones (Australian rules footballer): Career at Carlton

-At the beginning of his career, he often had to suffer the competitiveness of John Nicholls, who clearly understood Jones' potential.
+At the beginning of his career, Jones often had to suffer the competitiveness of John Nicholls, who understood Jones' potential.
 He was often forced (because Nicholls would not "change" with him) to play the major proportion of each match resting in the forward pocket.

-Often criticised early on by Ron Barassi for seeking out his best mates "Gags" and Brian Kekovich with his hit-outs and his passes, Jones developed into one of the most talented, exuberant and reliable ruckmen who had ever played for Carlton.
+Jones was often criticised early on by Ron Barassi for seeking out his best mates' "Gags" and Brian Kekovich with his hit-outs and his passes.

-Although he never played well at Glenferrie Oval, he always played brilliantly against Len Thompson at Victoria Park and was, more times than not, best on the ground whenever Carlton played Collingwood at Victoria Park.
+Regarded as never having played well at Glenferrie Oval, commentators noted he always played brilliantly against Len Thompson at Victoria Park and was, more times than not, best on the ground whenever Carlton played Collingwood at Victoria Park.